 - 1. Submit an application for admission with payment of the \$20 non-refundable fee to the NFC Office of Admissions. - 2.
 Be at least 18 years of age, in order to apply for the credential with DCF upon program completion. - 3.
-Students may take these classes as non-degree seeking, degree seeking or through NFC's high school dual enrollment program. - 4.
+Students may take these classes as degree seeking or through NFC's high school dual enrollment program. - 4.
 All students must have a high school diploma or GED.
 Submit final, official, sealed transcripts from student's high school/GED and all previously or currently enrolled colleges to the NFC Office of Admissions. - 5.
 Dual Enrolled students must have approval from the high school principal and meet dual enrollment criteria. - 6.
 All students entering college credit programs may be required to take a state-mandated postsecondary education readiness test.

-These courses are eligible for the T.E.A.C.H.
-Scholarship.
+These courses are eligible for the TEACH Scholarship.